Honoring the Contributions of Eileen Kowler: Eye Movements as Windows to the Mind

 Claudia Damiano is a Research Associate (senior postdoctoral researcher) at the University of Toronto, working with Dirk Bernhardt-Walther.
 She previously completed a postdoctoral fellowship in Leuven, Belgium, working with Johan Wagemans.
 Broadly, her research aims to understand how visual features impact aesthetic preferences and guide attention.
 Her work contributes to our understanding of the relationship between human perception and the appreciation of natural environments.
 Claudia has served as a panelist on similar early-career panels, offering advice to Master’s and PhD students about transitioning to a postdoc position.
 As a moderator, she will ensure that the panel offers valuable insights and actionable advice to attendees.

-The Vision Sciences Society (VSS) is seeking applications for three vacancies on its Student-Postdoctoral Advisory Committee (SPC).
+The Vision Sciences Society (VSS) is seeking applications for two vacancies on its Student-Postdoctoral Advisory Committee (SPC).
 Members of the SPC are graduate students and postdoctoral scholars.
 The SPC works together and with the members of the VSS Board of Directors to enhance VSS’s responsiveness to the needs of our trainee members and early career researchers.

 Service on the SPC is an excellent way to develop a track record of community service and professional skills such as team-building, networking, project design and management.

-To apply, email the following materials to by March 13, 2024:
+To apply, email the following materials to by March 3, 2025:

-Statement of intention to attend VSS 2024 and 2025 as a student/postdoc VSS member
+4. Statement of intention to attend VSS 2025 and 2026 as a student/postdoc VSS member

 Those who applied for an SPC slot last year are encouraged to resubmit this year if they are still a student or postdoctoral VSS member.